solunian/aoc-2024/README.md

 idk if theres a better way of doing it. bryan was pretty smart; just count if the traveled count goes greater than the number of cells available. rust breaks my brain. i might be dumb.

+## day07
+used the crate itertools. worked pretty well. should also practice using bitshiting and bitwise stuff for permutations/subsets and all that, but that's for another time. im lazy rn. also generating with recursion/iteration.